2 Young Unresponsive Children Rushed To Hospital After Mother Jumps Out Window, Philadelphia Police Say

 Eyewitness News spoke to several neighbors who did not want to speak on camera but they all hope the girls will be OK.

-The mother is in stable condition at a local hospital tonight and is facing charges pending the investigation by the Special Victims Unit.MORE NEWS: Portion Of Kelly Drive Closed Until Saturday Evening For Stotesbury Regatta
+The mother is in stable condition at a local hospital tonight and is facing charges pending the investigation by the Special Victims Unit.MORE NEWS: 16-Year-Old Quamir Mitchell Gunned Down In Southwest Philadelphia Weeks Before High School Graduation

 CBS3’s Alicia Roberts reports.